openshift/os/README.md

 published.
 The history of that repository is entangled with various private things and is omitted.
 This repository is now canonical.

+## Variants

+To support building both a RHEL-based and a CentOS Stream-based CoreOS, the coreos-assembler concept of [variants] is used.
+The following variants are
+supported:

+- `rhel-9.4`: RHEL 9.4-based CoreOS; including OpenShift components.
+- `c9s`: CentOS Stream-based CoreOS, including OpenShift components.
+This currently includes some packages from RHEL because not all packages required by OpenShift are provided in CentOS Stream.

+The default variant is `rhel-9.4`.

 ## Reporting issues

 The issue tracker for this repository is only used to track the development